Glebegor/Hackathon-templates-back/node-back/src/configs/envs/EnvExample.md

 ## Description

 Change and create envs which describes your project.
+Application need to have 3 envs:

+- .dev.env
+- .prod.env
+- .test.env

 ## Example

 ```env

 ```